Mae Peshlakai: Politics

 Peshlakai's involvement in politics began in the 1970s, when she and her husband campaigned for Coconino County Sheriff Joe Richards.
 She has been active in Cameron Chapter House politics for nearly 30 years.

 In November 2022, Peshlakai was elected to the Arizona House of Representatives to represent the newly formed Legislative District 6.
 She and her Democratic running mate were unopposed by Republican candidates in the general election.
 As a legislator, she is a member of the Democratic Party from Cameron, Arizona.
 By December 2023, she was representing Legislative District 7, which includes the Navajo Nation, Hopi Tribe, and six other tribes.
 Her legislative priorities include education, health care, infrastructure, and veterans' issues.
 She serves on the military and public safety committees and is the chairwoman of the Indigenous People's Caucus.

 Personal life

 Peshlakai is a Navajo elder who speaks both Navajo and English.
 She owns property in Cameron, Arizona, at the western edge of the Navajo Nation.
 As a traditional Navajo, she believes in the Beauty Way, the concept that Navajos are protectors of all living things.

 She was married for over 50 years to James Peshlakai, an artist and storyteller who died on February 4, 2015.
 Peshlakai and her husband have four adult children, a son, Darcy, and three daughters, Jamescita, Stephanie, and Shalta.
 As of 2015, Peshlakai had 12 grandchildren and one great-grandchild.
-In 2023, her grandchildren work for the Tuba City School District.